Cross-country in Duluth

 "It's pretty deep out there — and in here, too,'' he noted slyly.

-After skiing at Snowflake, we found our way to the nearby Hartley trail, almost getting stuck on the dead-end street that leads to it.
+After skiing at Snowflake, we found our way to the nearby Hartley trail, almost getting stuck on the dead-end lane that leads to it.
 But after a kilometer of skiing, we tired of the incessant wind and headed back to the motel.

 The next day was colder, but the wind had died and the sun was bright in a frosty blue sky.
 Feeling inexplicably ambitious, we headed up to Magney-Snively Park, on heavily forested hills just beyond Spirit Mountain.